Black Tie Optional, also known as “Black Tie Invited” or “Formal Attire”, is a dress code that offers flexibility within formal evening wear.

 A hand-tied black silk bow tie from Drake’s adds the perfect touch of sophistication.

-Complete the look with black patent leather oxfords from John Lobb – the William II model is great, and black silk over-the-calf socks from Pantherella for ultimate comfort and style.
+Complete the look with black patent leather oxfords from John Lobb, the Oscar Patent model is great and worth the price tag, and black silk over-the-calf socks from Pantherella for ultimate comfort and style.

 For accessories, opt for mother-of-pearl shirt studs and cufflinks from Deakin & Francis, and tuck a crisp white linen pocket square from Simonnot-Godard into your breast pocket using a simple presidential fold.